vincenzocapasso7/WebGoat/CODE_OF_CONDUCT.md

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
-- Focusing on what is bestdsad for the community
+- Focusing on what is bestdsad for the communityx<zx
 - Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: